How does animal rescue play into a historical fantasy story?

 The majority of the story is written in journal format from the perspective of our 17-year old heroine, Fawn, who discovers her life’s story and her survival is mixed up in myth and magic.
 Other parts of the story are told from the perspective of the Gods.

 The story is beautifully illustrated by well known fantasy artist, Roberto Campus who has worked for many famous publishers like Marvel and DC Comics, the Game of Thrones and War of Warcraft TCGs as well as Dungeons and Dragons and Gurps, so he has an immense passion for Fantasy.

 Dreams of Ydalir is funded by our patrons.
 We are hovering around $300 as of early March.
 If we get up to the $400/month level (or more!) on Patreon in April, we will donate 25% of the proceeds to Mary S. Roberts Pet Adoption Center in Riverside, CA. In fact, for every $100 more (beyond $400) worth of subscriptions, we gain in April, we will donate an extra $25!
 And Ruby and Luna Pet Products will match our donation!
 That’s a lot of money for pets!

 A Treat for Dreams of Ydalir Patrons

-If you become a Patron of Dreams of Ydalir this month, you will gain instant access to the first TWO issues of the story, including over 100 pages of story, plus over a dozen illustrations.
-Normally, patrons have to wait an extra month to get all of that content!
-The second issue introduces the character, Hart, and we want everyone to get access to that right away.
-This will be sent out the first week of April, for patrons only!
+If you become a patron (subscriber) of Dreams of Ydalir between now and the end of April, you will get THREE issues of the story for the price of one, including over 100 pages of story, plus over a dozen illustrations.
+Normally, patrons have to wait 3 months to get all of that content!
+The second issue, out in the current issue introduces the character, Hart, and we want everyone to get access to that from the beginning.
+This will be sent out in April, FOR PATRONS ONLY.